suncoast-devs/handbook/resources/bash/commands-we-like.md

 # The Shell

 Developers typically like working on the command line (shell).
-The command is a [REPL]() for running commands against the operation system.
-Running commands in this manner can lead to a more using of our machines, as well as, eventually, enables developers to write little programs, called scripts, to help automate some tasks.
-Use a terminal to try to :
+The shell is a [REPL]() for running commands against the operation system directly.
+By running commands in this manner, developers can more efficiently use their machines to get work done.
+Common tasks that developers use the terminal for are:

 - navigate to your "Documents."
 - create a director